bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 1.  <span id="4506">Primitives are still primitive.
 A single value, as desired.</span>
 2.  <span id="7880">The language allows access to methods and properties of strings, numbers, booleans and symbols.</span>
-3.  <span id="be72">In order for that to work, a special “object wrapper” that provides the extra functionality is created, and then is destroyed.</span>
+3.  <span id="be72">In order for that to work, a special "object wrapper” that provides the extra functionality is created, and then is destroyed.</span>

-The “object wrappers” are different for each primitive type and are called: `String`, `Number`, `Boolean` and `Symbol`.
+The "object wrappers” are different for each primitive type and are called: `String`, `Number`, `Boolean` and `Symbol`.
 Thus, they provide different sets of methods.

 For instance, there exists a string method <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase" class="markup--anchor markup--p-anchor">str.toUpperCase()</a> that returns a capitalized `str`.